 You will know whether you’ll receive wage loss benefits once you receive the workers’ comp insurance company’s acceptance or denial of your claim.
 If your claim is denied, speak to a workers’ comp attorney immediately.
 You may need to file a Claim Petition and litigate the matter to receive wage loss benefits.

-If you experienced a work-related injury in Pennsylvania, please feel free to contact me for a free consultation.
+If you experienced a work-related injury in Pennsylvania, please feel free to contact me for a consultation.
 Our office is located in Bethlehem, Pennsylvania and we are happy to assist injured employees throughout the Lehigh Valley area including Easton and Allentown.